MicrosoftDocs/dynamics-365-project-operations/articles/pro/pricing-costing/set-up-cost-sales-rates-catalog-products.md

 ---
-title: Set up cost and sales rates for catalog products
+title: Set up cost and sales rates for catalog products - lite
 description: This topic provides information about how to set up cost and sales rates for items in a product catalog.
 author: rumant
 manager: Annbe